amenjalal94/amenjalal94.github.io/README.md

 ### When job offers out-pace the marriage market: Labour supply of college educated women in Pakistan
 (with [Oriana Bandiera](https://www.orianabandiera.net) and [Nina Roussille](http://ninaroussille.github.io/))

-_Data collection ongoing; supported by STICERD, RISF and HER at LSE_
+_Baseline and first follow-up completed; supported by STICERD, RISF and HER at LSE_

 [AEA registry](https://www.socialscienceregistry.org/trials/11298)